gitkraken/gk-browser-extension/CONTRIBUTING.md

 ### Testing

-tests are run using playwright.
+Tests are run by loading the built chromium extension into a persisten chrome browser controlled by playwright.
+Firefox testing is currently not supported.

 To run the tests, execute the following from a terminal:

 ```
+yarn build:chromium
 yarn test
 ```
 When working on a test, it might be useful to temporarily remove the browser context argument of `--headless=new` to see the browser the tests are running in.

 ### Bundling